Tina: The Tina Turner Musical celebrated its first birthday on Wednesday night after a triumphant 12 months in London’s West End.

-The musical, being performed at London’s Aldwych Theatre, follows Tina’s – real name Anna Mae’s – humble beginnings in Nutbush, Tennessee, to her transformation into the global Queen of Rock ‘n’ Roll, in which Tina didn’t just break the rules, she rewrote them.
+The show received its world premiere in London in April 2018 and follows Tina’s – real name Anna Mae’s – humble beginnings in Nutbush, Tennessee, to her transformation into the global Queen of Rock ‘n’ Roll, in which Tina didn’t just break the rules, she rewrote them.

-Fans can now discover the untold story of the singer, now aged 78, who dared to defy the bounds of her age, gender and race as actress Adrienne Warren takes centre stage to play the title role.
+Fans will discover the untold story of the singer, now aged 79, who dared to defy the bounds of her age, gender and race.

-Woman magazine went along to the opening night – here’s seven reasons why you NEED to go and see the musical for yourself…
+Woman magazine went along to the birthday gala – here’s seven reasons why you NEED to go and see the musical for yourself…

 1. It’s an exhilarating rollercoaster